 Many people wonder what Bruges Christmas market is really like.
 Well, it’s not nearly as big as Brussels Winter Wonders, or the Christmas market in Antwerp, and you won’t find many country-fair-like attractions here.
 But it’s the most Christmassy and most romantic of all the Belgian Christmas markets.

 Of course, you’ll find market stalls selling everything from wool socks and Christmas decorations to all kinds of local food and drinks, but the true charm of Bruges Christmas market is the city itself.
 Bruges is already a fairytale-like destination, but it’s even more beautiful with all the Christmas lights and decorations.

 Another thing to keep in mind is that Bruges is a very famous day-trip destination for tourists (not just from Brussels, but also from Amsterdam and north of France).
 It’s also a popular shopping destination for locals.
 But the majority of day visitors leave early, and so the city is always quiet in the evening.
 And while the two main locations of the Christmas market in Bruges can get a bit busy at times, in general, Bruges is quite deserted in the evening.

-TIP: So if you can, plan to spend at least one or two nights in Bruges, so that you can experience its magical atmosphere at night as well.
+TIP: So if you can, plan to spend at least one or two nights in Bruges.
+Thay way, you can experience its magical atmosphere at night as well.
 As already mentioned, Bruges is even more romantic and dreamy during the Winter Glow season, when the entire old town is beautifully lit with Christmas lights.

 Bruges Christmas market usually consists of two Christmas markets.
 The biggest Christmas market is located on the Grote Markt (the Market Square of Bruges), the main town square where you’ll find Bruges Belfry Tower and Bruges Historium (one of the best tourist attractions in town).
 And there is also a smaller Christmas market on Simon Stevinplein, a cozy town square just off the main shopping street of Bruges.